Welcome to Our Blog on the Camino Portuguese

-We headed out around 7 am, after a poor nights sleep in a twelve person dorm, which ended at 4:30 am when the first people got up and began packing.
-We stopped at a cafe just around the corner from the albergue for cafe and tostada (toast with ham and cheese).
+We headed out around 7 AM, after a poor night's sleep in a twelve-person dorm, which ended at 4:30 AM when the first people got up and began packing.
+We stopped at a cafe just around the corner from the Albergue for cafe and tostada (toast with ham and cheese).
 As we sat there, enjoying our breakfast it began to rain lightly.

-We headed out of town, across the train tracks and down a stretch of Eucalyptus lined road.
+We headed out of town, across the train tracks, and down a stretch of eucalyptus-lined road.
 The spicy smell was fantastic, and below the canopy was a whole series of benches.

 We soon crossed a bridge over a swollen, fast moving and dirty looking river, and started down a dirt track.
 For the next few kilometers the track took us through fields.
 Many people were out ploughing the rich, dark soil, and the air smelled fresh and earthy.